DMParker1/vector-borne-disease-ecology/README.md

 # Vector-Borne Disease Ecology

-This repository curates research and conceptual framing related to the **ecological systems that shape vector-borne disease transmission**.
+This repository curates research and conceptual framing related to the ecological systems that shape vector-borne disease transmission.

-My work in this area examines how **vectors, environments, human exposure, and pathogens interact to shape disease risk**.
+My work in this area examines how vectors, environments, human exposure, and pathogens interact to shape disease risk.
 The goal is to better understand transmission systems using a combination of:

 - field epidemiology
 - spatial epidemiology